scaleway/terraform-provider-scaleway/docs/resources/account_ssh_key.md

 In addition to all above arguments, the following attributes are exported:

 - `id` - The ID of the SSH key.
+- `organization_id` - The ID of the organization the SSH key is associated with.

 ## Import